+Individual processing

-Individual processing: elements of a quantity, e.g. hits from a search may be processed individually.
+Elements of a set, e.g. hits from a search may be processed individually.
 This is practical if you want to assemble an individual environment of adjacent objects for search hits.
 In individual processing each element of the configured variable in the single hit is saved and implemented in the sub components.

-Condition for set parameters: this component only carries out further sub components if predefined parameters have been set, whereby the value is insignificant.
-New sub components may be added by using the 'add' tab.
+Condition for set parameters

+This component only carries out further sub components if predefined parameters have been set, whereby the value is insignificant.
+New sub components may be added by using the "add" tab.

+KPath condition

-KPath condition: By using a KPath condition we can determine that the sub components may only then be implemented if a condition expressed in KPath is fulfilled.
+By using a KPath condition we can determine that the sub components may only then be implemented if a condition expressed in KPath is fulfilled.
 If the condition is not fulfilled the input will be adopted.
-KPath is described in the manual for KScript.
+KPath is described in the KPath chapter of the technical manual.

+Output

-Output: we can stop the search at any stage and return the input.
+We can stop the search at any stage and return the input.
 This component is also useful for testing the search pipeline.